vatpac-technology/sops/docs/terminal/perth.md

 ### PH ADC / PH TCU
 #### Auto Release

-"Next" Coordination is a procedure where the PH TWR controller gives a heads-up to the PH TCU controller about an impending departure.
-The PH TCU controller will respond by assigning a heading to the aircraft, for the PH TWR controller to pass on with their takeoff clearance.
+"Next" Coordination is a procedure where the PH ADC controller gives a heads-up to the PH TCU controller about an impending departure.
+The PH TCU controller will respond by assigning a heading to the aircraft, for the PH ADC controller to pass on with their takeoff clearance.

 !!! example
     **PH ADC** -> **PH TCU**: "Next, ABC"